-• PRESS ALARM SIL Indicates that the ALARM SILENCE key needs to be pressed. --- ----------------- --

-• FIRE SYSTEM This is the normal idle display that indicates the system is normal and ready to function.

-• CHECK FIRE SYS This is one of a number of displays that indicate the system requires service.
+- PRESS ALARM SIL Indicates that the [ALARM SILENCE] key needs to be pressed. - \ FIRE SYSTEM \ This is the normal idle display that indicates the system is normal and ready to function. - CHECK FIRE SYS This is one of a number of displays that indicate the system requires service.

 This guide uses the default idle state displays for examples of these idle states.
-Your service company may have programmed custom text for the idle displays in your system.
+Your security company may have programmed custom text for the idle displays in your system.